Rancho Cucamonga Juvenile Crimes Attorney

 Formal proceedings are carried out much like traditional cases, including plea bargains, adjudicatory hearings, and more.
 Unlike "adult trials," your child will likely be permitted to return home in between court sessions.
 If your child is found guilty of a delinquent act, they could be sentenced with counseling, confinement in a juvenile detention facility, and fines.
 It is important to note that the child's parent will be held responsible for any punitive fees.

 Serious Juvenile Crimes Go to Adult Criminal Court

 Any person 14 years or older can be processed in adult court.
 Your child, even though legally a minor, will be viewed and treated as an adult.
 This means that they could be facing steep fines and time in prison, not a juvenile detention facility.
 Although it is rare for a minor to be tried in adult court, it can happen in cases where the criminal accusation involves:

 Call (909) 658-7341 Today to Start Protecting Your Child's Future

-At The Law Offices of Kirk Tarman & Associates, our Rancho Cucamonga criminal defense lawyers do not believe that one mistake or false accusation should destroy your child's future and your own finances.
+At The Law Offices of Kirk Tarman & Associates, our Rancho Cucamonga juvenile crimes lawyers do not believe that one mistake or false accusation should destroy your child's future and your own finances.
 For more than 20 years, we have been trusted advocates for the accused and their children.
 Through our hard work and dedication to our clients, we are proud to say that we have accrued an impressive list of client testimonials and successful case results.